hemantksingh/messup-learn/People/Influence.md

 * Highlight risk and **focus the risk on the their objective**.
 Basically highlight the risk to them, your risk is most likely of no interest to them. e.g.
   * *We want quick results*  Taking action on incomplete information can result in a low quality product and damage the company's reputation.
   * *We want to rollout all the products together* - Risk of waste and overspend because it may result in not finishing any product.

+## Adapt to situations

+*Its not about you, its about the wider cause*

+There are going to be situations when you are not going to be able to reach an agreement with a contrarian view.
+In such circumstances rather than being driven by personal ego, emotion or resentment, assess whether the proposed alternative still provides you a route to achieve your broader goals.
+Focusing your mind on the eventual goal will provide you the perspective to whether support the alternative or not.